Augmint/augmint-contracts/docs/migrations.md

 *   `DEPLOYER_ACCOUNT_MNENOMIC`
 *   `INFURA_API_KEY`

+NB:

+*   `Migrations.sol` is deployed but manually updated by deployer account (`deployer.deploy()` in migrations scripts is within `deployer.then()`, so truffle is not updating migrations automatically).
+    Don't rely on `last_completed_migration` because it might be out of sync.
-NB: Couldn't make Ledger or Trezor wallet to work with `truffle migrate` yet.
+*   Couldn't make Ledger or Trezor wallet to work with `truffle migrate` yet.
 But deployer account doesn't require HW wallet level security because deployer account doesn't have any special permissions on the system once it removed itself from the signers after initial deploy.